 Now I bet you're thinking “this stuff sounds awesome for my garden!
 But how do I make it?!”
 I was hoping you would ask!
 Let’s get started.

 - First you are going to need your biomass.
 In English, this translates to any spindly brush or tree branches.
 Both green or dry work as long as you can get the fire blazing.
 You are also going to want to dig a pit, 4’ square and 2’ deep works well for most burnings.
 You may be wondering, why a pit?
-Because there is a special process that biochar goes through that distinguishes it from plain charcoal.
+Because the pit prevents the biomass from burning to ash.
 At the surface, near the top of the pit, biomass is burned feeding the fire, the already burned stuff near the bottom receives no air so it can not be burned any further, but it stays hot from the burning brush on top.
 This causes a chemical change in the biomass called pyrolysis, and viola!
 Biochar!

 2. Now it’s time to build your fire.
 Start slow, but keep adding dry material until you get a roaring blaze that takes up most of the bottom of your pit.
 As you can see here, we piled apple prunings around the pit, ready for burning.

 3. Next you are going to continually pile on biomass, trying to keep the fire just on the verge of being smothered, but still burning hot.
 Try to apply new material evenly across the fire, packing it down with rakes or shovels (or tractors).

 4. When you run out of fuel and the fire has fully burned all your biomass, it’s time to steam things up.
 Take a garden hose, or if you have a bigger fire you might want something stronger, and spray the blaze all over until it is 100% extinguished.
 This is where the firetruck comes tearing down the street, blasting its sirens, believe me, this part makes a lot of steam.